Timothy Dexter was considered a lucky fool for selling coal to Newcastle and bed warmers to the tropics – and somehow

 Despite his drinking, Dexter still had business sense.
 Irving Wallace noted Timothy Dexter’s fortune was founded on sobriety and a hangover.
 He never drank in the morning and he never conducted business in the afternoon.

 After his assault, Lord Dexter returned to Newburyport.
 He bought a princely estate once owned by Jonathan Jackson, Nathaniel Tracy’s business partner.

 He created an outdoor museum on the grounds with 40 garishly painted wooden statues of such diverse figures as Louis XVI, Adam and Eve, Toussaint Louverture and John Hancock.
 The first three U.S. presidents stood astride a giant arch.
 Dexter had at least one statue of himself, with the motto, “I am the first in the East, I am the first in the West, and the greatest philosopher in the western world.”

 Dexter published a 24-page book in 1802 that criticized the clergy, politicians and his wife and had no punctuation.
 He called it A Pickle for the Knowing Ones (you can read the whole thing here).
-He handed the book out for free, but it became popular and was reprinted eight times.
+He handed the book out for free, but it became popular and went through eight reprintings.
 In the second edition, Dexter added a page that consisted of 13 lines of punctuation marks with instructions the readers could distribute them as they pleased.

 Wallace described it as ‘an egotistical, opinionated, coarse defense of Dexter, by Dexter, against all “Enemys” who were anti-Dexter.’

 Shortly before Dexter died, he staged his own funeral, bribing his family to go along with the ruse.
 He wanted to see how people would react.
 He beat his wife afterward because she didn’t cry enough.

 Lord Timothy Dexter died at age 59 on Oct.
 26, 1806, leaving money for the care of Newburyport’s poor.
-The statues were damaged in the storm of 1815 and sold for a few dollars at auction.
+The storm of 1815 damaged the statues, and they sold for a few dollars at auction.
 Those that weren’t sold were burned.

 Years after he died, Sarah Anna Emery described Dexter in Reminiscences of a Newburyport Nonagenarian.
 “Though ignorant and illiterate, and doubtless somewhat indebted to luck for his good fortune, still it is evident the man was both shrewd and sagacious,” she wrote.